egandavidpatrick-del/project-navigator/README.md

 Instead of relying on disconnected directories, emails, spreadsheets, and local copies, the platform provides a centralised network-accessible project catalogue where all users operate from the same shared directory structure and project data.

-This reduces time spent searching for project directories, improves coordination across teams, and ensures engineering information remains:
+This reduces time spent searching for project directories, improves coordination across teams, and ensures construction information remains:

 - Accessible
 - Structured